Thursday, August 2, 2012

 Quench a Thirst for Health in Food Deserts

-As a Time blog post reported, mobile stores carrying fresh produce are pulling into food deserts—low-income communities with limitations on access to a large grocery store.
+As a Time blog post reported, mobile stores carrying fresh produce are pulling into food deserts—low-income communities which have had limitations on access to a large grocery store.
 The objective is to sell good health.
 The initiatives reported in that Time post plus academic research findings provide lessons for a range of retailers about how to profit by creating and then quenching a thirst for health in food deserts:

 • In communities where retailers of all sorts feature health benefits in their advertising and marketing, consumers are more likely to seek out healthy foods.